vskaush2/AxisFootballMods/README.md

 # Axis Football 2020 NFL Roster Mods
 We use Python to change the default football rosters in Axis Football 2020 into custom Madden NFL 2020 rosters.
-To run the mods:
+To generate the mods:

 - Download the project folder from Git.
 - Download Axis Football 2020 from Steam